-Whereas being pretty compact, the Alesis VI25 USB MIDI Keyboard and Drum Pad Controller are fitted with 16 velocity-sensitive trigger pads that are good for beat making and sample triggering.
+Whereas being pretty compact, the Alesis VI25 USB MIDI Keyboard and Drum Pad Controller are fitted with 16 velocity-sensitive trigger pads that are good for beat-making and sample triggering.
 Paired with the 25 full-sized, semi-weighted keys with aftertouch, the flexibility to create a number of simultaneous sounds is laid out fantastically.

-In addition, there are 24 assignable buttons and eight assignable knobs, which permit your imaginations to be unleashed.
+In addition, there are 24 assignable buttons and eight assignable knobs, which permit your imagination to be unleashed.
 With a little bit of programming, this board can operate as well as some of the greatest synths and modules or be used for any customary tone or sample you’ll find in your DAW.

 Use these nice buttons and knobs to control effects plugins, open and shut filters, regulate parameters, change volumes, trigger effects, and more.

 This can be a stable MIDI controller with a number of management choices for a traveling musician.
 The bigger boards with extra keys are good too however when evaluating the bigger boards there are barely higher choices at related value factors.
-For the 25 key option, the Alesis VI25 USB MIDI Keyboard and Drum Pad Controller is a superb choice and has quite a bit to offer in a small space.
+For the 25-key option, the Alesis VI25 USB MIDI Keyboard and Drum Pad Controller is a superb choice and has quite a bit to offer in a small space.